New to Xojo?

 On Mac OS X you can have applications installing a menu in the menubar on the top right.
 Those are called Statusitems.
 The MBS Xojo Cocoa Plugin has all the classes needed to do this.
 The NSStatusItemMBS class can create a menu entry and attach a menu using the NSMenuMBS class.

 You should check the example projects and the tutorial video to learn about what you can do here.

-You can draw a lot of things yourself with the Graphics class in REAL Studio.
+You can draw a lot of things yourself with the Graphics class in Xojo.
 But if you like to render a chart in 10 lines, you need professional help.
-The MBS REALbasic ChartDirector Plugin has all the charts you may need in your application:
+The MBS Xojo ChartDirector Plugin has all the charts you may need in your application:

 surface, pyramid, cone, funnel, pie, donut, bar, line, spline, step-line, trending, curve-fitting, inter-line coloring, area, scatter, bubble, floating box, box-whisker, waterfall, finance, gantt, vector, radar, polar line, polar area, polar spline, polar scatter, polar bubble, polar vector and rose charts.

 Take some time to walk through the 170 example projects.
 You can open the folder with the examples and see directly all the pictures rendered using the examples.
 This way you can fast find the example which is closest to your chart.
 And if you like a feature of a chart you see, check the example to see how it was made.
 Also there are some tutorial videos you can watch.

 Database access?If you need more database options than Xojo gives you, you should check whether there is a JDBC driver for your database server.
 Than you can use the MBS Xojo Java Plugin to use that driver with the Java VM to connect to your database server.
 Do not worry for speed as normally the processing time on the database server and the network time has more influence on the speed than the bridging with Java.